-Where the U3A organises a trip that requires next of kin information to be provided, the U3A will require the member to gain consent from the identified next of kin.
+Where the u3a organises a trip that requires next of kin information to be provided, the u3a will require the member to gain consent from the identified next of kin.
 The consent will provide permission for the information to be held for the purpose of supporting and safeguarding the member in question.
-Where this information is needed as a one off for a particular trip or event, then the information will be deleted once that event or trip has taken place unless it was to be required - with agreement - for a longer purpose.
-The same would apply to carers who may attend either a one-off event or on an ongoing basis to support a U3A member with the agreement of the U3A.
-Members are however encouraged to carry with them on all U3A activities a card with details of who to contact in an emergency.
-If they suffer from any medical condition which may impair their ability to take part in any activity, they are also encouraged to give relevant details to the person leading that activity.
+Were this information to be needed as a one off for a particular trip or event then the information will be deleted once that event or trip has taken place unless it was to be required - with agreement - for a longer purpose.
+The same would apply to carers who may attend either a one-off event or on an ongoing basis to support a u3a member with the agreement of the u3a.

 There may be occasional instances where a members' data needs to be shared with a third party due to an accident or incident involving statutory authorities.
-Where it is in the best interests of the member or the U3A in these instances where the U3A has a substantiated concern then consent does not have to be sought from the member.
+Where it is in the best interests of the member or the u3a in these instances where the u3a has a substantiated concern then consent does not have to be sought from the member.